-- Try to find as many comparisons as possible among these indentures.
-For instance, what different responsibilities do Sarah Baker, Margarett Colly, and Maude have laid out for them? - How does the language of these three indentures vary?
+- Try to find as many comparisons as possible among these three indentures.
+For instance, what different responsibilities do Sarah Baker, Margarett Colly, and Maude have laid out for them?
+What happens at the end of their indentures?
+Who is involved in their indenturing? - How does the language of these three indentures vary?
 What might that tell you about racial divisions in the Anglo-American colonies?